yethan4/rooms/README.md

 The content of the task can be found in the file [rooms.pdf](https://github.com/yethan4/rooms/blob/main/pokoje.pdf) (in polish)

-An additional requirement was that the program for each file was to execute in about 5 seconds, and to get the maximum number of points you had to make a short description of your solution [opis.txt](https://github.com/yethan4/rooms/blob/main/opisPL.txt) (in polish)
+An additional requirement was that the program should execute within about 5 seconds for each file.
+If there was no solution, the program was supposed to output 'NIE'.
+To earn the maximum number of points, a short description of the solution had to be provided in the file [opis.txt](https://github.com/yethan4/rooms/blob/main/opisPL.txt) (in polish)

 # How did I deal with it?